Table of Contents

 Expanding your business abroad is an exciting journey, but the right preparation is necessary to expand into Greece successfully.
 By choosing Velocity Global as your Employer of Record, you’re entrusting an expert in global expansion to oversee and accelerate your international growth.

 Whether you hire one supported employee to test the market or establish your presence in Greece with multiple hires, Velocity Global gives you the flexibility you need to build your team.
-As your Employer of Record, we handle all risk mitigation, payroll, and compliance so you can focus on running your business.
+As your Employer of Record in Greece, we handle all risk mitigation, payroll, and compliance so you can focus on running your business.
 Accelerate your expansion into Greece with our cloud-based technology and unmatched expertise.

 Benefits of hiring in Greece